liangxiaoxuan/Data-Science/README.md

 ### * Flight sales Prediction
 * Finding the outliners from the data
 * Studying the cause of outlinears
-* Improved the sales preditive model
+* Improving the sales preditive model

 ### * Text similarity comparison